LetItBeMonia/Calculator/README.md

 - UI design

 # Important
 Notice that not all of the equations will have a proper result since JavaScript has a specific notation system for numbers.
-In particular, operations on floating point numbers may differ a little from an actual mathematical result of an operation.
+In particular, results of operations on floating point numbers may differ a little from an actual mathematical result of these operations.